WatchItDev/watchit-app/FAQ.md

 ### What happens when I try to play a movie?

-You will receive the stream data from somebody that is already watching the movie, or you will become the primary node sharing (`seeding`) the metadata of the movie, this will help you and other to download the stream faster while helping other.
+You will receive the stream data from somebody that is already watching the movie, or you will become the primary node sharing (`seeding`) the movie, this will help you and other to download the stream faster.

 ### Will there be data on my computer that I have not asked for?